 We operate in community settings, often from the base of a localised hub or shop front where people can phone or call in.
 In addition we have a small fleet of cars which enable advocates to travel to different parts of the locality, easing the strain of long journeys on people needing support.
 Two of our locations we have mobile advocacy vehicles that travels to hard to reach and rural areas on a regular basis, providing an alternative place to sit and talk.

-We also work directly in a medium secure forensic clinic in Glasgow and in some prisons.
+We also work directly in a medium secure forensic clinic and within the low secure wards in Glasgow.

 "No person is an island" and there are usually a wide number of stakeholders in each of our lives.
 Sometimes it is helpful to co-ordinate a response and a way of working together as directed by the person.
 We make it our business to interact closely with the widest range of local services and support agencies, creating and maintaining strong relationships for the benefit of all.